 3 Approaches to Pricing.

 There are 3 main approaches to price setting.
-We will discuss how they differ, when you use them, and what are the pros and cons of every approach.
+We will discuss how they differ when you use them, and what are the pros and cons of every approach.

 - Cost-plus pricing, In this approach, you first calculate the cost of producing, delivering, marketing, and selling the product or the service After that, you assume the margin you want to earn (as a percentage or per unit).
 You use the costs and the assumed margin to calculate the price for the customer.
-This is the traditional approach that have been used heavily till the beginning of the century.
+This is the traditional approach that has been used heavily till the beginning of the century.

 - Competition-Based Pricing.
-In this approach you mainly look at the price of already existing products offered by your competitors.
+In this approach, you mainly look at the price of already existing products offered by your competitors.
 The price may be at the same level, below current competitors or above them.

 In most situations, you will use a mix of competition-based and value-based pricing.
-Luckily majority of firms are still using cost-plus or competition-based pricing so you can shock them with how smart you are by showing them a few tricks value to apply value-based pricing
+Luckily the majority of firms are still using cost-plus or competition-based pricing so you can shock them with how smart you are by showing them a few tricks value to apply value-based pricing

 - Similar products with different price points.
 You have come across it many times, in the store.
 Just check how diversified the price of ketchup can be.
 Inside you have the same product, but the price difference can be huge.
 Quite often, you have a different brand or package to justify the price difference.
 The same goes for clothes and shoes.

 - Basic products with potential paid upgrades.
 You can also offer a basic product at the same price but give people the option to upgrade the product so it fits their needs.
 People with low value will stick to the basic product.
 People that attach high value to the product will upgrade it.
 This principle is used for example when it comes to cars or plane tickets.